 “Has the United States’ response to Somali piracy been effective?”

 This is a clear, focused question that could form the basis of a student research paper.
 Which is not to say that it will be an easy question to answer.
 For one thing, this type of question requires us to define “effective”.
 Defining and measuring such core concepts is a the topic of a later section in this website.
 See “Concepts and Measurement”.

-If your goal is to write something that will achieve honors as a senior thesis or that will eventually get published, then one of the things you should consider is what type of contribution your research project will make to the existing academic literature.
 The types of questions that might be valuable have been the subject of some debate and discussion amongst political scientists.
-King, Keohane and Verba’s 1994 book, cited below, suggests possible criteria to use in deciding on a topic and question. ((See especially their discussion that begins on page 14)) That criteria includes two general approaches: choosing a question that is important in the real world and choosing a question that is important to the scholarly literature (and these are not mutually exclusive categories; a great question can do both).
+King, Keohane and Verba’s 1994 book, cited below, suggests possible criteria to use in deciding on a topic and question (See especially their discussion that begins on page 14).
+That criteria includes two general approaches:

 The Quick Guide

 |STEP 1: What type of question are you asking?